 - Reparenting with an intimate partner is inappropriate.

 - In the case of a spouse or partner being a reparenting figure, it could unsettle the system if more co-consciousness develops (which is heading towards easier internal relationships and more functional dealings with the external world).
-Your little(s) may become aware of moments with their parental figure that perhaps they should not be aware of.
+Your system kid(s) may become aware of "adult time" moments with their parental figure that perhaps they should not be aware of.

 - In this day and age, marriage and partnership is not guaranteed to be permanent.